Impacts of your Queal diet on packaging and the use of plastic.

 And what about the future? - We cannot tell you if the “regular food products” have recyclable packaging, either if you separate your waste and if the country you live in supports the recycling of a certain packaging.
 But what we can tell you is that we, as Queal, are working hard on improving our (already quite minimal) packaging and we have some great news to share when it comes to our (currently non-recyclable) pouches!

-First of all: the reason they’re not yet recyclable.
-This is because we use both plastic and aluminium.
-The aluminium coating keeps the light out, and therefore prevents the degrading of our vitamins and minerals, an important protection for our nutritionally complete meals.
+First of all: the reason they current packaging is not recyclable in every country yet.
+This is because we use a layered material containing both plastic and aluminium.
+The aluminium coating strengthens the film, and helps keep light out, which prevents the degrading of vitamins and minerals, an important protection for our nutritionally complete meals.
 Thanks to current innovations though, there will be a new type of opaque plastic pouches (PET 1 material) that are both light proof and suitable for recycling in most countries.
 We will start to use these new pouches in 2019, and will keep you updated via our improvements blog posts and improvements timeline.